patrickbwarren/openshift-altitude/README.md

 ## Altitudes from OS grid references

+_no longer under development as OpenShift platform has moved on_

 Code for calculating altitudes for Ordnance Survey (OS) National Grid References (NGRs) from the [OS Terrain 50 dataset](http://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html